 The universities record their share of the State System pooled deposits and investments account at cost; that is, without regard to the fair value of the underlying investments.
 The associated markup or markdown for the fair value, as well as the annual unrealized gains or losses on investments, are recorded only at the consolidated level.
-In fiscal year 2021-22, the unrealized loss on the State System pool deposits and investments account was \$40.9 million, while the accumulated fair value markup at June 30, 2022 was \$4.7 million.
-This compares to an unrealized loss on investments in fiscal year 2020-21 of \$9.7 million and an accumulated fair value markup of \$45.6 million at June 30, 2021.
+In fiscal year 2022-23, the unrealized loss on the State System pool deposits and investments account was \$12.0 million, while the accumulated fair value markdown at June 30, 2023 was \$7.2 million.
+This compares to an unrealized loss on deposits and investments account in fiscal year 2021-22 of \$40.9 million, and an accumulated fair value markup of \$4.7 million at June 30, 2022.

 The combination of factors such as years of relatively low appropriations, declining enrollment, low interest rates, increasing personnel costs, high long-term debt, and COVID-19 related campus closures continues to cause cash flow pressures for some State System universities.
-Total unrestricted operating cash (combined Educational & General and Auxiliary) increased by \$31.9 million, or 3.6, in fiscal year 2021-22 to \$926.2 million, compared to a balance of \$894.3 million at June 30, 2021.
-Cash flow weaknesses, which can seriously challenge financial viability, have begun to significantly affect most universities, with Slippery Rock University and West Chester University being notable exceptions.
+Total operating cash increased by \$26.9 million, or 2.9%, in fiscal year 2022-23 to \$953.0 million, compared to a balance of \$926.2 million at June 30, 2022.
+Cash flow weaknesses, which can seriously challenge financial viability, have affected some universities, primarily those in rural locations with declining demographics.
 The System Office is monitoring universities whose cash, revenue, expenditure, and enrollment trends may be an indication of future cash flow weaknesses.
-Mansfield University received an addition \$10.0 million line of credit from the State System pooled account in fiscal year 2021-22, bringing their total outstanding to \$20 million.
-This amount was moved to the System level at June 30, 2022.